hlship/dialog-tool/README.md

 with `@`) and the ability to evaluate predicates, these inputs are *not* saved to the input transcript file, which is very convienient.

-`dgt bless` uses a colorized side-by-side diff to show what changed between executions.

 ## Installing